magnetsystems/r2m-cli/README.md

-# rest2mobile CLI
+# rest2mobile CLI (r2m)

-The rest2mobile CLI generates Android, iOS, and JavaScript code for your mobile app to interact with REST APIs.
+r2m generates Android, iOS, and JavaScript code for your mobile app to interact with REST APIs.
+You supply r2m with the actual REST URLs and JSON responses in a r2m specification by example file. r2m takes this file and generate the REST code for you.

-rest2mobile turns actual REST URLs and JSON responses into Objective-C, Java, or JavaScript components that you can call from your mobile app.
-The components are native classes and interfaces that automatically handle server connections and type safety.
-In your own code, you call methods to set REST parameters and send the REST request.
-Your app receives a response object that bundles the JSON in objects or primitives.

-You supply the actual REST URLs and JSON responses in the rest2mobile specification by example file.

-For Android, you can use the CLI to generate the code, or you can also use the rest2mobile plugin for Android Studio and IntelliJ.
-For iOS, you can use the rest2mobile XCode plugin instead of the CLI.
+If you are developing with Android Studio or IntelliJ, you can use the [rest2mobile plugin][r2m-plugin-android] instead of the CLI.
+For iOS apps, you can use the [rest2mobile plugin for Xcode][r2m-plugin-ios].
+Note that if you use the plugins you still need to install the CLI because the plugin uses it to generate the code.

 ## Requirements

   - Java 6 or later
   - Windows® 7 or later
   - Mac® OS X® 10.08 or later
   - Linux® Ubuntu® 12

+## Information about installing and using r2m

+See the [r2mcli-wiki] for details about installing and using the CLI.

 ## Installing r2m (Mac OS X and Linux)